 Do you produce or operate a venue or venues that offers films, music, or any kind of performing arts?
 If so, then you need to take ADA requirements seriously.
 It doesn’t get much simpler than that, but there are several things within that larger thought that you will want to keep in mind.

 For example, solely in terms of ticketing, there are several elements to consider.
-You will need to offer accessible seats at your venue, which refers to a space that is specifically designed for a wheelchair.
-Tickets for these accessible seats will need to follow all of the guidelines and conditions that apply to all other types of seating.
+You will need to offer accessible seats at your venue, which refers to a space that is specifically designed for a wheelchair, discusses DUI Lawyers in Stockton CA. Tickets for these accessible seats will need to follow all of the guidelines and conditions that apply to all other types of seating.
 Prices for these seats cannot be higher than prices for other seats/spaces.
 Furthermore, you will need to provide the same type of information for this seating that you would provide for anything else.
 There are also considerations for purchasing multiple seats, selling tickets to groups, and the practice of holding and releasing tickets for accessible seats.

 Fraud prevention, ticket transferring, and the secondary ticket market are further elements to ticketing that you may need to address.